I arrived to Jerusalem with eyes wide open with excitement for my first visit to a country I had only heard so much about.

 Pub Tour

 Bar hopping isn’t normally my thing, but since experiencing as much as I could in the short time I was there was my goal, I jumped into the fun offered through Abraham Hostels and their Jerusalem Pub Crawl.
-The hostel was definitely the place to be to meet travelers from all over the world and joining them to taste some of Jerusalem’s best watering holes.
-By the end of it I had plenty of drinks, had danced a few songs, and had laughed so much I almost lost my voice.
-Totally worth it.
+The hostel was the place to meet travelers from all over the world and join them to taste some of Jerusalem’s best watering holes.
+By the end of it, I had plenty of drinks, had danced a few songs, and had laughed so much I almost lost my voice.

 Several pubs and many drinks later.